Metriksonas2/BA-Task/README.md

   ```

 If there are any issues with Docker Apache server, make sure to enable .htaccess file in ``application/public`` by renaming `htaccess` to `.htaccess` (or use `symfony server:start` command to use Symfony's built-in server instead).

+Uncomment database configuration line in .env file based on which server you are using (Symfony or Docker Apache).